AI-team-UoA/GeoTriples/README.md

 # GeoTriples
- Publishing geospatial data as Linked Open Geospatial Data
+Publishing geospatial data as Linked Open Geospatial Data.
+GeoTriples generates and processes extended R2RML and RML mappings that transform geospatial data from many input formats into RDF.
+GeoTriples allows the transformation of geospatial data stored in raw files (shapefiles, CSV, KML, XML, GML and GeoJSON) and spatially-enabled RDBMS (PostGIS and MonetDB) into RDF graphs using well-known vocabularies like GeoSPARQL and stSPARQL, but without being tightly coupled to a specific vocabulary.

 ## Quickstart ##
 ### Use GeoTriples binaries (Unix) ###